Welcome to The Ultimate Phalanx

 Army: 5

 Special care was taken to choose creatures for this deck that present the best value for resources expended.
-In terms of combat abilities; versatility was my primary motivator to choose most of the creatures featured.
+In terms of combat abilities; versatility was the primary motivator to choose most of the creatures featured.
 Due to their low average CMC, it’s easy to cast several of them within a single turn and when combined with Odric they become nigh unstoppable.
 The creatures have been made even more formidable due to the addition of some equipment as well as three cards that provide overall boosting of power- and toughness scores.

 Commander: 3